-As of June 30, 2021, managements of System institutions carried out an evaluation with the participation of the Funding Corporation's management, including the President and CEO and the Managing Director - Financial Management Division, of the effectiveness of the design and operation of their respective disclosure controls and procedures(1) with respect to the System's quarterly information statement.
+As of September 30, 2021, managements of System institutions carried out an evaluation with the participation of the Funding Corporation's management, including the President and CEO and the Managing Director - Financial Management Division, of the effectiveness of the design and operation of their respective disclosure controls and procedures(1) with respect to the System's quarterly information statement.
 This evaluation is based on testing of the design and effectiveness of key internal controls, certifications and other information furnished by the principal executive officer and principal financial officer of each System institution, as well as incremental procedures performed by the Funding Corporation over the combining process.
-Based upon and as of the date of the Funding Corporation's evaluation, the President and CEO and the Managing Director - Financial Management Division concluded that the disclosure controls and procedures are effective in alerting them on a timely basis of any material information relating to the System that is required to be disclosed by the System in the annual and quarterly information statements it files or submits to the Farm Credit Administration.
+Based upon and as of the date of the Funding Corporation's evaluation, the President and CEO and the Managing Director - Financial Management Division concluded that the disclosure controls and procedures are effective in alerting them on a timely basis of any material information relating to the System that is required to be disclosed by the System in the annual and quarterly information.

-There have been no significant changes in the System's internal control over financial reporting(2) that occurred during the quarter ended June 30, 2021 that have materially affected, or are reasonably likely to materially affect, the System's internal control over financial reporting.
+There have been no significant changes in the System's internal control over financial reporting(2) that occurred during the quarter ended September 30, 2021 that have materially affected, or are reasonably likely to materially affect, the System's internal control over financial reporting.